cocos/cocos-docs/en/advanced-topics/JSB2.0-learning.md

  }, 6000); // Clear callback after 6 seconds.
 ```

-There will be some logs outputed in console:
+There will be some logs outputted in console:

 ```
 SomeClass::foo